usacs/Self-Guided-Projects/DiscordBotRutgers.md

 Let's first look at the Rutgers Dining API
 The endpoint is here: https://rumobile.rutgers.edu/1/rutgers-dining.txt

-Below is an example snippet of the response
+Below is an example snippet of the response on Sunday Feb 17 2019
 ```json
 [
   {